 Is this course restricted to students on a specific degree?
 E.g., some courses are only available to students on a specific CDT or MSc.
-No Yes (please specify and provide justification): Is this course compulsory for students on any degree(s)?
+No X_Yes (please specify and provide justification): The programme is called "Data Skills Workforce Development" and managed by Bayes.
+Is this course compulsory for students on any degree(s)?
 No Yes (please specify and provide justification): Any issues for part-time students?
 Normally, part-time students have access to the same courses as full-time students on the equivalent degree.
-If you anticipate any problems with this, please specify here.
+If you anticipate any problems with this, please specify here. no